rackerlabs/support-how-to/content/cloud-servers/create-a-new-user-and-grant-permissions-in-mysql.md

 ### Apply permissions

-After you create a users, grant privileges, or revoke privileges, run the following command:
+After you create a user, grant privileges, or revoke privileges, run the following command:

     FLUSH PRIVILEGES;